codelucas/vsummarize/README.rst

 Be sure you have `pip <http://www.pip-installer.org/>`_.

-The installation instructions are as follow:
+The installation instructions are as follows:

 **OSX**: